csgillespie/efficientR/main.md

 efficient::test_rcpp()
 ```

-A C++ function is similar to an R function: you pass a set of inputs to function, some
+A C++ function is similar to an R function: you pass a set of inputs to the function, some
 code is run, a single object is returned.
 However there are some key differences.

 1. In the C++ function each line must be terminated with `;` In R, we use `;` only when we have multiple statements on the same line.